 1. Choose shared liability.

-One thing that changed with the Final Rule is that business associates now are treated as covered entities, so a hosting company or similar third-party organization (including shredding companies, billers, etc.) is expected to maintain the parameters of the law as well.
+One thing that changed with the Final Rule is that business associates are now treated as covered entities, so a hosting company or similar third-party organization (including shredding companies, billers, etc.) is expected to maintain the parameters of the law as well.
 However, some companies don’t entirely understand the law.
 It’s up to you to select a knowledgeable, credible organization and make sure a BAA (business associate agreement) is in place.

-Bradbury notes that some cloud healthcare services have told customers that they don’t need these agreements because cloud providers are considered a “conduit exception” just as postal companies are.
-Clearly data networks are more than simply a conduit, so that perspective is false – as indicated in June 2013 by Kimberly M. Wong of Baker & Hostetler LLP.
+Bradbury notes that some cloud healthcare services have told customers they don’t need these agreements because cloud providers are considered a “conduit exception” just as postal companies are.
+Clearly, data networks are more than simply a conduit, so that perspective is false – as indicated in June 2013 by Kimberly M. Wong of Baker & Hostetler LLP.

-Before choosing a HIPAA data center of any type, or anyone that handles your PHI (protected health information) in any way, verify that what they are providing is a reasonable fit for a healthcare setting.
-Once you have a general sense that an organization is healthcare-ready, look at the parameters of the BAA they offer specifically so you know what they contractually have to do to safeguard patient data.
+Before choosing a HIPAA data center of any type, or anyone that handles your PHI (protected health information) in any way, verify that what they are providing is a good fit for a healthcare setting.
+Once you have a general sense that an organization is healthcare-ready, look at the parameters of the BAA they offer specifically, so you know what they contractually have to do to safeguard patient data.

 2. Side with backup and security expertise.

 The healthcare industry currently feels pressure from all sides: data must be widely available to take advantage of current technology, but regulations require firm controls.
-Even though the law is strongly worded, 19 million patients and healthcare providers were influenced by loss or theft of data between 2011 and 2013.
+Even though the law is strongly worded, 19 million patients and healthcare providers were influenced by data loss or theft between 2011 and 2013.
 Here are a few considerations regarding strong backup and security:

 - What are your current backup policies?
 Are you encrypting?
 Are you backing up manually?
 Bradbury notes that manual backups “almost always lead to backup inconsistency.”
-You want a provider with a strong system in place, specifically tailored to healthcare, such as our AES-256 (Advanced Encryption Standard-256) encrypted HIPAA Backup Manager.
+You want a provider with a robust system in place, specifically tailored to healthcare, such as our AES-256 (Advanced Encryption Standard-256) encrypted HIPAA Backup Manager.

 - How is everything secured at the data center?
-You need to be concerned with business associate treatment of data in two primary ways: encryption and security mechanisms of the facility.
-It’s noteworthy that Bradbury specifically recommends AES-256, the same technology the federal government employees to safeguard top-secret files, and SSAE 16 (Statements on Standards for Attestation Engagements 16 http://www.aicpa.org/Research/Standards/AuditAttest/DownloadableDocuments/AT-00801.pdf) certification – both comprehensively implemented in every Atlantic.Net HIPPA Compliant Server solution.
+You need to be concerned with the business associate treatment of data in two primary ways: encryption and security mechanisms of the facility.
+It’s noteworthy that Bradbury specifically recommends AES-256, the same technology the federal government employees to safeguard top-secret files, and SSAE 16 (Statements on Standards for Attestation Engagements 16 http://www.aicpa.org/Research/Standards/AuditAttest/DownloadableDocuments/AT-00801.pdf) certification – both comprehensively implemented in every Atlantic.Net HIPPA Compliant hosting solution.

 3. Prioritize recovery time.